brettjames250/trivia-api/backend/README.md

 #### GET /categories/{id}/questions

 General
-- Returns a list of categories
+- Returns a list of questions that share the same quiz category, based upon the category ID specified.

 Sample